liamdawson/lawful-neutral/README.md

 ## TODO:

-* Set sane hour-hand increments
 * Watchface preview
-* Optimizations to reduce on-tick calculations
+* Only use whole increments in ambient mode (at least for minutes)
+* Some level of 'animation'